-These fun recycling lesson plans will not only teach students about the importance of stewardship and conservation they also connect to standards in science, math, and reading for grades 1–8.
-They use the popular 5E lesson plan model, so you know they’re hands on and easy to adapt for your classroom!
+Ready to teach your students to reduce, reuse, and recycle?
+These fun recycling lesson plans not only teach students about the importance of stewardship and conservation, they also connect to standards in science, math, and reading.
+They’re perfect for upper elementary students in grades 3-5, but they can be adapted for lower elementary and middle school, too.
+They use the popular 5E lesson plan model, so you know they’re hands-on and easy to adapt for your classroom!

 Every lesson plan was created in collaboration with teachers, and they all include free worksheets to use, too.
 Save and print all of the lesson plans (and worksheets) right now.